 The second shock came from the counter person at the large printing company.
-He checked his computer and then turned to look at me.
+After looking at my thumb drive, he checked his computer and then turned to look at me.
 He paused for a moment and I got concerned.
 He then told me that printing my one little calendar would cost over $100!
 I’m sure the expression on my face said I was shocked.
-After a long moment, he said that printing a few more, would only raise the price a little more.
-Thinking if I printed a few more and could find some buyers, I could reduce the cost for my copy a little.
-So I told them to print 5 more.
+I knew my wife standing next to me was as well and probably thought that was the end of this.

 Buyers told me that this calendar gave them back some of the independence they had lost.
-Now they could once again manage their schedule themselves and not depend on a spouse or through various clumsy ways.
+Now they could once again manage their schedule themselves and not depend on a spouse or through using various clumsy solutions.
 When they learned that I only made a few of them, many urged me to start a business so I could help more people.

-But they also told me that they would only be interested if they could get delivery in October.
+They also told me that they would only be interested if they could get delivery in October.
 That meant I had less than four months to meet their conditions.